andeon/shadow-gimp-theme/README.md

 Authors & License
 -----------------
-"Shadow theme" was based in the Flat Themes that were created by Andrew Pullins - http://android272.deviantart.com/
+"Shadow theme" was based in the Flat Themes by Andrew Pullins - http://android272.deviantart.com/

-The "Shadow theme" is modification was created by AndeOn.
+The "Shadow theme" is just a small modification created by AndeOn.

-Special thanks to artist Mozart Couto by testing and choice of colors.
+Special thanks to artist Mozart Couto (testing and choice of colors).

 Licensed under the GNU GENERAL PUBLIC LICENSE, Version 2